abranhe/abraham/README.md

 ## Uninstall

-You will like to uninstall it, i know 😜
+Probably you won't like to have it in you computer for a long time, I know 😜

 ```
 $ npm uninstall abraham